Fmstrat/kali-profiles/README.md

 - Create a `/mnt/Vault/bin` directory in the path, so you can store encrypted scripts for use across all profiles
 - Create a `/mnt/Vault/data` directory where any data can be stored encrypted and shared accross profiles
 - Create a `/mnt/Vault/bashrc` that is encrypted and called by every profiles `~/.bashrc` to keep static aliases/etc.
+- Create the `Default` profile based off your existing user.

 After the script completes, reboot and you will be in the default profile with clearnet access.
+To create new or change profiles, see Usage below.

 If you wish to edit the network profiles, take a look at the following files:
 ```